-1. Amendments to Credit Agreement.
-Effective as of the Sixth Amendment Effective Date (as defined below), and upon the terms and subject to the conditions set forth in this Amendment, the Credit Agreement is hereby amended as follows:

-(a) Section 5.10 of the Credit Agreement is hereby deleted and replaced in full by the following:
+- 1. Amendments to Credit Agreement.
+Effective as of the Seventh Amendment Effective Date (as defined below), and upon the terms and subject to the conditions set forth in this Amendment, the Credit Agreement is hereby amended as follows: - (a) The definition of "Revolving Loan Maturity Date" is deleted in its entirety and substituted therefor is the following: